SAP-samples/wdf2025-fiori-innov-day-building-blocks/exercises/ex1/README.md

 Select **Yes** for **Enable TypeScript** and leave the remaining selections as they have been pre-configured.

-For the Minimum SAPUI5 Version the micro version 1.141.**X** doesn't matter.
-In the meantime SAPUI5 1.142.0 was released, you can also use this version.
+You can keep the minimum SAPUI5 version as is.

 Click **Finish**.